Bianca Andreescu: 2023: French mixed-doubles final, hiatus

 In Miami, she reached the fourth round defeating Emma Raducanu, seventh seed Maria Sakkari for her first top-10 win for the season, and Sofia Kenin.
-She suffered a gruesome ankle injury in the fourth round against Ekaterina Alexandrova and had to be taken off the court in a wheelchair.
+She suffered an ankle injury in the fourth round against Ekaterina Alexandrova and had to be taken off the court in a wheelchair.

 At the French Open, she reached the final in mixed doubles as alternate pair with Michael Venus with a win over compatriot Gabriela Dabrowski and American Nathaniel Lammons.
 In singles at the same tournament, she reached the third round but lost to Lesia Tsurenko, in straight sets.
 At Wimbledon, she reached the third round for the first time in her career, defeating Anna Bondár and 26th seed Anhelina Kalinina.
-In the third round, she fell to back-to-back finalist Ons Jabeur.
+In the third round, she fell to sixth seed Ons Jabeur.

 2024: French Open and Wimbledon third rounds

 She returned to the WTA Tour, after nine months of hiatus at the 2024 French Open, where she entered using protected ranking, and reached the third round with wins over Sara Sorribes Tormo and 23rd seed Anna Kalinskaya before falling to eventual finalist Jasmine Paolini.

 At the beginning of the grass-court season, competing as a wildcard at the Rosmalen Open, she also won two matches and reached her first grass quarterfinal since 2022, with wins over Dutch qualifier Eva Vedder, and sixth seed Yuan Yue.
 Next, she defeated fellow wildcard Naomi Osaka to reach her first WTA Tour semifinal since 2023 Hua Hin and her first on grass since 2022 in Bad Homburg.
 She reached the final defeating qualifier Dalma Galfi, before losing to second seed Liudmila Samsonova.

 At Wimbledon, Andreescu defeated Jaqueline Cristian and 26th seed Linda Nosková, before losing in the third round to eventual tournament runner-up, Jasmine Paolini.

-At the Paris Summer Olympics, Andreescu defeated Denmark's Clara Tauson in her opening match to reach the second round, where she fell to Croatia's Donna Vekić.
+At the Paris Summer Olympics, Andreescu defeated Denmark's Clara Tauson in her opening match to reach the second round, where she fell to Croatia's eventual silver medalist Donna Vekić.

 Andreescu lost to fifth seed Jasmine Paolini in the first round at the US Open, the third successive Grand Slam tournament that she had been knocked out by the Italian.